Premier League title race: Who has the best fixtures in the run-in?

 Difficulty: ★★★★

-Now they lead the way, have Mikel Arteta’s side learnt their lesson from last season?
-The Gunners won just three of their final nine Premier League games last year, including a four-game winless run, as they fell away in the title race.

-They cannot afford a repeat of that and it will start, you would think, with their return to the Etihad on 31 March.
-Arsenal have lost eight in a row away to Manchester City and their last win came in January 2015, so even a draw there would be a huge boost ahead of April and May.
+But a 0-0 draw at the Etihad, where they were thrashed 4-1 last season, is a sign that Arsenal are tougher challengers than they were this time last year.
+The result might have given Liverpool the advantage, but it is a huge boost to Arteta’s men psychologically ahead of April and May.

-There, Arsenal will also have to face tricky games against Aston Villa and Tottenham - their trip across North London in late April should be an epic.
+There, Arsenal will also have to face tricky games against Aston Villa and Tottenham - their trip across North London on Sunday 28 April should be an epic.
 Visits to Roberto de Zerbi’s Brighton and Gary O’Neil’s Wolves could be difficult, too, while Old Trafford looms large on the penultimate weekend of the season.

 Arsenal lost the title away from home last season - with defeat at the Etihad and costly dropped points from winning positions at Anfield and the London Stadium.
 Their fate this season will be determined on the road again.